revsys/django-test-plus/README.md

 Rationale
 ---------

-Let's face it, writing tests isn't always fun.
+Let's face it: writing tests isn't always fun.
 Part of the reason for that is all of the boilerplate you end up writing. django-test-plus is an attempt to cut down on some of that when writing Django tests.
 We guarantee it will increase the time before you get carpal tunnel by at least 3 weeks!

 Support
 -------